• Cart

 • Ratchet harness.
 A device on the left lap belt can be ratcheted up to tighten the harness.
 Ratchets can be pulled tighter than tabs but they require plenty of clearance on the left side of the seat to maneuver.

-Racing Belt Widths: 2-Inch vs. 3-Inch
+Racing Harness Belt Widths: 2-Inch vs 3-Inch

-• Choose a slender 2-inch racing belt in a smaller car such as a midget, junior sprint, or cage car.
-3-inch belts are wider and bulkier, appropriate in modified, hobby stock, or sprint cars.
+• 2-inch belts are lightweight and easier to adjust, ideal for smaller drivers.
+Choose a 2-inch racing harness belt in a smaller car such as a midget, junior sprint, or cage car.

-• When using a HANS device, opt for a 2-inch belt width; 3-inch shoulder belts are too wide for most HANS systems.
-Some 3-inch harnesses offer an option to swap in the narrower 2-inch shoulder belts.
+Pro Tip:When using a HANS device, opt for a 2-inch belt as 3-inch belts are too wide for most systems.

-SFI & FIA Safety Ratings for Auto Racing Harnesses
+SFI & FIA Safety Ratings for Harnesses

-There are two official organizations that set the standards for racing harnesses across the field of motorsports: Fédération Internationale de l'Automobile (FIA) and SFI Foundation, Inc. (SFI).
+There are two official organizations that set the standards for racing harnesses across the field of motorsports: Fédération Internationale de l’Automobile (FIA) and SFI Foundation, Inc. (SFI).
+Both organizations have high standards for quality products and are widely accepted throughout sanctioning bodies.
+Some harnesses carry certifications for one, the other, or both.
+Every racing harness carries a tag that denotes FIA or SFI certification.
+The current SFI specification is 16.5 and the FIA standard is 8853/16.

 How Long Are Racing Harnesses Good For?